What Is CV and Gate?

 Polyphony One voice per CV/gate pair Many notes per cable

-Because each CV/gate pair handles one voice, classic analog setups are often monophonic by nature.
+Because each CV/gate pair handles one voice, classic analog setups are often monophonic by nature — which is exactly why so many of the best monophonic synths rely on CV and gate.
 To drive analog gear from a DAW, you use a MIDI-to-CV converter that turns MIDI notes into pitch CV and gate.
 For the wider picture of integrating both worlds, see our guide on connecting a hardware synth to your DAW.

 Where you’ll meet CV and gate

-• Semi-modular synths like the Moog Mother-32 and Matriarch, or the Behringer Neutron, expose CV/gate jacks so you can patch beyond the default routing.
+• Semi-modular synths like the Moog Mother-32 and Matriarch, or the Behringer Neutron, expose CV/gate jacks so you can patch beyond the default routing — see the best semi-modular synths for hands-on examples.

 • Drum machines and sequencers often output triggers to fire analog drum modules.